BRAiNCHiLD95/AngularProjects/1. JTP (Online Learning)/README.md

-# JTP - Knowledge is Power
+# JTP - An Online Learning Platform
+## Knowledge is Power
 This is a Project built while learning FrontEnd Development in Angular.

 Goto the <i>app</i> folder to see angular specific instructions incase you want to clone the repository.